tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 You can use this tip if you already understand Japanese to an extent.
 Listening to something you don't understand is not good for immersion.
-It's a very easy way to immerse but it doesn't beat condensed audio.
+It's a very easy way to immerse, but it doesn't beat condensed audio.

 I also tried this method with [radio](https://search.f-droid.org/?q=radio&lang=en), specifically [RadioDroid](https://f-droid.org/en/packages/net.programmierecke.radiodroid2/),